Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

-{\sl Step 3:} We fit the radio photometry with the four models described in Section \ref{sec:radio}, and determine the best-fit using $\chi^{2}$ minimization.
-We normalize the radio models to the 5\,GHz photometry.
-In the fourth radio model, we use the 5\,GHz core flux to normalize the core component and the remaining flux to normalize the parabola component.
-For the radio models, we inspected the radio images in several bands (178 MHz, 5 GHz, 8 GHz, and 15 GHz, if available) to reconcile multi-component models with different spectral indices are required with the presence of bright hot spots and/or cores emission.
+{\sl Step 3:} We fitted the radio photometry with the four models described in Section \ref{sec:radio} and determined the best fit using $\chi^{2}$ minimization.
+We normalized the radio models to the 5\, GHz photometry.
+In the fourth radio model, we used the 5\, GHz core flux density to normalize the core component and the remaining flux density to normalize the parabola component.
+We inspected the radio images in several bands (178 MHz, 5 GHz, 8 GHz, and 15 GHz, if available) to check the consistency of any preference for multi-component models with different spectral indices with the presence of bright hot spots and/or core emission.

-{\sl Step 4:} We subtract the best-fit AGN component (radio, torus and accretion disk) from the total observed photometry and fit this residual with MAGPHYS to account for the host galaxy contribution.
-To include the upper limits in MAGPHYS we follow the prescription of \dcr\ in which the flux densities are set to zero and the upper limit values are set as the flux uncertainty.
+{\sl Step 4:} We subtracted the best-fit AGN component (radio, torus, and accretion disk) from the total observed photometry and fit this residual with MAGPHYS to account for the host galaxy contribution.
+To include the upper limits in MAGPHYS, we followed the prescription of \dcr\ in which the flux densities are set to zero, and the upper limit values are set as the uncertainty.

-{\sl Step 5:} We find the total fit by combining the AGN and the host galaxy component.
+{\sl Step 5:} We found the total fit by combining the AGN and the host galaxy components.

-{\sl Step 6:} We repeat the steps 1--5 above for all the combinations of the torus and the accretion disk (95\%-65\%).
-We identify the best-fit as the one that not only results in one of the lowest $\chi^{2}$ values for the total fit but also one of the lowest $\chi^{2}$ values for individual components.
+{\sl Step 6:} \reff{We repeated Steps 1--5 above for all combinations of the torus and the accretion disk normalizations (95\%-65\% in bins of 5\%).
+We also examined the cases with 100\% or $<65\%$ contributions from the AGN components.
+However, none of those resulted in a better fit than the one presented.
+In particular, the torus component can not replicate the emission at FIR-submm wavelengths, and an underlying host galaxy component is required.
+We identified the best fit as the one that not only results in low $\chi^{2}$ values for the total fit but individual components.}